AAV-2025-2026/User-Interface/ros2_ws/README.md

     - install
     - build
 <br>
-We always have to write ros2 code in the "src" folder, and each time we want to test it, we have to always build/compile it by creating the "install" and "build" folder, which is automatically done by using a command called "colcon build".<br>
+We always have to write ros2 code in the "src" folder.
+Each time we want to test it, we have to keep compiling the src folder, which always creates the "install" and "build" folder.
+We use a command called "colcon build" to automate that.<br>
 <br>Here's how we do that:<br><br>

 1. "ROS2: Humble" only works on Ubuntu 22.04, so make sure you have it by typing "lsb-version -a" in the terminal